SIGPLAN/SIGPLAN.github.io/Resources/Proposals/Cooperated.md

   SIGPLAN's mailing list.
 (Contact [infodir\_sigplan@acm.org](mailto:infodir_sigplan@acm.org?subject=SIGPLAN%20Mailing%20List).)
-- You will get entries in the _Call for Papers_ and _Professional Calendar_ sections of _Communications of the ACM_, free of charge.
+- You will get entries in the _Call for Papers_ and _Professional Calendar_ sections of _Communications of the ACM_, free
+  of charge.
-- You can also buy an advert in _CACM_ at a special rate.
-All placement of such adverts should be arranged through ACM Headquarters.
+- You can buy an advertisement in _CACM_ at a special rate.
+All placement of such advertisements should be arranged through ACM Headquarters.
 Please check CACM as to the lead time required.
 Discounts on ACM mailing lists are also available.
-- You will also have space reserved in _SIGPLAN Notices_ for the final report summarizing the meeting.

 Responsibilities
 ----------------